chastitywhiterose/Chad/Chad-Story.md

 He called Matt, Luke, and John.
 Of course, they spread the word to everyone else in the small town that on August 2nd, Chad would be playing as the team captain as usual.
-Luke\'s father, Levi, was the coach for the town\'s team and the biggest sports fan there was, so people quickly found out about the event.
+Luke's father, Levi, was the coach for the town's team and the biggest sports fan there was, so people quickly found out about the event.

 In the meantime, Matt greatly improved his soccer game skills thanks to